AyanaZaire/git-interview-baseline/README.md

 ![Switching between branches](https://dl.dropboxusercontent.com/s/qzajqsd9f6njauc/2015-11-02%20at%2012.12%20PM.png)

-One thing you'll notice in your `master` branch is the code you wrote on your `new-feature` branch, namely the file, `new-feature-file.rb`, is not present in the current directory.
+One thing you'll notice in your `master` branch is the code you wrote on your `new-feature` branch, namely the file we added titled, `new-feature-file.rb` is not present in the current directory.

 ```
 mission-critical-application $ ls